vbhv007/automation-scripts/ffcs_auto_leave/README.md

-This is only for VITians
+This is only for VITians.
+Add your details in the script and execute.

 TODO:
 Add auto captcha